- Start date: 25th March 2022

-The course materials and live sessions will be delivered by software which will enable group discussions, break-out room discussion, quizzes and recording of sessions.
+The course materials and highly interactive live sessions will be delivered by software which will enable group discussions, break-out room discussion, quizzes and recording of sessions.

-A brief preliminary session will allow participants and presenters to introduce themselves and the course.
+A brief introductory session will allow participants and presenters to introduce themselves and the course.

-Participants will be given access to pre-recorded lectures that can be watched in their own time prior to each live session.
+Participants will be given access to 1 to 1.5 hrs pre-recorded lectures that can be watched in their own time prior to each live session.

 During the live interactive sessions, participants will complete hands-on activities and engage in discussion.
 The online sessions are spaced out in digestible chunks over several days.

 This course is for you if you are interested in understanding how mixed-method synthesis provides a deeper understanding of complex interventions and their implementation.
 It is suitable for you if you already have an understanding of systematic review methods – i.e. you have had in-depth training and/or conducted a systematic review (either quantitative or qualitative) before.

 The mixed methods course is not suitable for you if you are new to systematic reviews as it does not provide basic systematic review (screening, data extraction, quality assessment) or meta-analysis training.
 The ‘Review’ course focusses on synthesis methods.

 Dr Katy Sutcliffe is the Deputy Director of the Department of Health Reviews Facility at the Evidence for Policy and Practice Information and Coordination Centre (EPPI-Centre), Institute of Education, University College London.
 Katy specialises in developing methods for research synthesis, in particular for qualitative and mixed methods reviews.

 Judy Wright (University of Leeds) is a senior information specialist with expertise in finding evidence for mixed methods reviews.
 Judy leads the AUHE Evidence Synthesis team, supporting systematic reviews, economic models and realist syntheses.